 - ownership of your home but keep a lifelong right to live there or in another private property

-- assets, including money, in return for a lifelong right to live in a home
+- assets, including money, in return for a lifelong right to live in a property.

-There are 2 ways to have a granny flat interest:
+There are 2 ways to have a granny flat interest, either: